trimclain/builder.nvim/README.md

     close_keymaps = { "q", "<Esc>" },
      -- measure the time it took to build measure_time = true,
+    -- empty lines between the measured time message and the output data time_to_data_padding = 0,
     -- support colorful output by using to `:terminal` instead of a normal nvim buffer;
     -- for `color = true` the `type = "float"` isn't allowed color = false,